 White Blood Cells (WBCs)

-Lymphocytes exist in the blood and lymphatic system.
 There are two main types of lymphocytes, T cells and B cells.
 T cells finish maturing in the thymus gland.
-They help the body distinguish between self and foreign agents.
+They help the body distinguish between its own cells and foreign cells like bacteria.
 B cells circulate in the blood and produce antibodies, immune proteins that target and attach to specific antigens.

 Red Blood Cells (RBCs)

-Shaped like donuts with depressions instead of holes in the middle, red blood cells (RBCs) transport oxygen in a continuous cycle of pickup and delivery.
+Red blood cells (RBCs) transport oxygen in a continuous cycle of pickup and delivery.
 Hemoglobin inside RBCs binds to oxygen in the lungs.
 The RBCs are then carried throughout the body in the bloodstream and hemoglobin releases oxygen to the tissues.
-Hemoglobin molecules consist of iron-containing heme pigment and globin proteins.
+Hemoglobin molecules consist of iron-containing heme pigment as well as globin proteins.
 There must be a sufficient amount of iron available in the bone marrow for normal hemoglobin and RBC production.